Cedar Key News - CKAC OFCA 2017

 One of the Top 10 Art Fairs in America (2016 ArtFairCalendar.com Survey).

-#3: AWARD-WINNING NEW AND RETURNING ARTISTS Sometimes festivals feel like “been here, done that.”
-At the OFCA you get the best of the old and new.
-Winning artists from the previous year receive automatic invitations, encouraging top artists to return.
-Award-winning artists who will be returning to Cedar Key in 2017 include painter & sculptor Leland Williams of Crescent City, FL (Best of Show 2016); basket weaver Jean Yao of Ft.
-Lauderdale, FL (2016 Creativity Award Winner), and Carroll Swayze (Best 2D 2016).
-Each year this event also attracts 60-70 new and emerging artists, like last year’s award winning jewelers Claudia Melchiorre of Canaveral, FL (Best 3D) and Caleb Barnaby of Ormond Beach, FL (Award of Excellence).
+Join us at the 53rd Annual Spring Arts Festival in Cedar Key this weekend.
+Booths are open 10 am - 5 pm both days.
+Art Demonstrations are planned for 1 pm - 4 pm both afternoons.
+Enjoy live music, great food, and kids activities in beachfront City Park at this free, pet-friendly, smoke free event.

-#2: OPPORTUNITY TO INTERACT WITH ARTISTS AND WATCH THEM WORK By limiting the number of artists and leaving space between booths for demonstrations, the relaxed layout of the venue is notably different from larger events that often host 250-300 artists and thousands more visitors.
-Time and space to talk to the artists is encouraged and artist demonstrations are scheduled both afternoons.
-Through the years artist and visitor surveys confirm that one of the best features of the OFCA is the organizers' commitment to hosting a smaller, more intimate event.
+Thanks to our generous sponsors Levy County Tourism Bureau, Palm’s Medical Group, Romanza Festival of the Arts in St. Augustine May 5-14, and Tobacco Free Partnership of Levy County in addition to our Prize Award Sponsors, Island Hotel, Old Fenimore Mill, Nature Coast Realty and the Cedar Key Arts Center.
+More information at: www.CedarKeyArtsFestival.com or contact

-More next week.
-For more information about this free, smoke-free and pet-friendly event go to www.CedarKeyArtsFestival.com or contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. or 352-543-5400
+This email address is being protected from spambots.
+You need JavaScript enabled to view it.; 352-543-5400